 - developing an action plan that involves the local community and service providers.

-Advice is available from the Community Development Team - through the Community Planning Officer and the team of community development officers.
+Advice is available from the Community Investment Team - through the community planning officer and the team of community development officers.
 They have good contacts and experience and can provide practical support to take groups through the different steps.
-For further information please contact the Community development team by emailing firstname.lastname@example.org or by phoning 01256 845282.
+For further information please contact the Community Investment Team by emailing firstname.lastname@example.org or by phoning 01256 845282.

 Some initial information is also available at Guidance and grants.

 Other community plans

 Neighbourhood planning, introduced by the Localism Act 2011, is a way for communities to be involved in land-use planning decisions in their area.
 They enable local communities to have more say in where new houses, businesses, shops and community facilities should go in their local area and will allocate sites for development.
 They may also include more detailed planning policies for example to define how new development should look.

 For more information click on the following link: Neighbourhood Plans

 Village Design Statements

 A Village or Town Design Statement (VDS) is a practical tool to help influence decisions on design and development.
 They provide a clear statement of the character of a particular village or town against which planning applications may be assessed.

 For more information click on the following link: Village Design Statements

 Which type of plan is right for you?

 This depends on what the local communities wants to achieve.
 Community plans have a wider remit and seek to tackle a range of social, economic and environmental issues.
 Neighbourhood Plans have a more regulated process, focus on planning issues.
 It may be that a combination of the plans is the best approach, however having a clear vision for the future of the community is a good starting point.

 For further information - please contact the community planning officer by email firstname.lastname@example.org or telephone 01256 844844.